There are plenty of awesome things to do in Corcovado – both within the Corcovado National Park and outside its

 The lecture, together with your meal, costs about 125 USD.
 Not only will you have stories to tell your friends when you get back home – you have a Costa Rican cuisine to prepare for them to enjoy!

 Corcovado Travel Information

-Climate in Corcovado: Dry season in Corcovado is from December to April.
-Wet season is from May to November.
+The climate in Corcovado: Dry season in Corcovado is from December to April.
+The wet season is from May to November.
 The wettest month is October.

 For those who are coming to Corcovado for the rainforests and the water sports, it is best to go during the wet season.
 Otherwise, go during the month of January, when the weather is temperate and prices are going down after the holidays.